compendio/goldbug-manual/README.md

 - Then the user verifies all inputs and starts the import from shared.db, into which he has previously stored the URLs collected by the Pandamonium Webcraler: The import process retrieves the URLs from this file and adds them to the URL database in the GoldBug client (URLs.db).

 - Any imported URLs may be shared with the user's friends online p2p.
-To do this, the friend's url dish should be entered by the user in the URL Filter tab, or he should use the URL sharing community as described above to swap the URL key.
+To do this, the friend's URL Key should be entered by the user in the Add Friend tab, or he should use the URL sharing community as described above to swap the URL key.

 ### 12.5 RSS reader and URL import

 The RSS function extends the GoldBug client to an RSS reader.
 RSS 2.0 feeds are supported.
 The news URLs are displayed in a timeline so that the most recent message is always on top.

-In addition, the news URLs are indexed, ie prepared for local web search in GoldBug.
+In addition, the news URLs are indexed, i.e. prepared for local web search in GoldBug.
 The import of the encrypted RSS database into the encrypted URL database can be done automatically periodically, or even via a manual import button only on action of the user.

-The RSS feature not only makes it easy to read its selected news portals on a news page, but also manually or automatically imports the news URLs into its local URL database.
+The RSS feature not only makes it easy to read selected news portals on a news page, but also manually or automatically import the new URLs into an own local URL database.

-Figure: RSS feed reader for importing URLs into the URL database / web search
+Figure: RSS feed reader for importing URLs into the URL database/web search

 ![Abbildung: RSS-Feed-Reader zur Importierung von URLs in die URL-Datenbank/Websuche](/images/rss_reader.png)

 The indexing of the website uses the 50 longest words of the message (or even more after the user's setting) to prepare them for the search index of the URL database during import.

 For the timeline, the titles of the messages are provided with a hyperlink only when indexing has taken place.
-The status line shows statistics on how many RSS feeds are subscribed, how many URLs are already indexed, how many URLs from the RSS database were imported into the web search URL database - as well as the RSS window total readable messages or URLs.
+The status line shows statistics on how many RSS feeds are subscribed, how many URLs are already indexed, how many URLs from the RSS database were imported into the web search URL database - as well as the total readable messages or URLs in the RSS window.

 The messages are read in a Page Viewer, which does not display the messages in a browser, but for reasons of safety only in text form.
-This also Javascripte, images and advertising are removed from the pages, it will be displayed only the ASCII characters of the website and the hyperlinks to other websites.
+Java scripts, images and advertising are removed from the pages, it will be displayed only the ASCII characters of the website and the hyperlinks to other websites.
 With the context menu, URLs and hyperlinks can be manually copied out for a view in the (external) browser.

 The RSS reader is proxy-capable and can therefore also preserve the content of the websites behind restrictive environments and then make them available for storage and searching in GoldBug.

-A feature that today certainly also offers some browsers, web pages from the cache of the user to call out or offer the URL history searchable.
+A feature that today certainly is also offered by some browsers: to call out or offer the URL history and web pages searchable from the cache of the user.

 GoldBug allows this in an encrypted and p2p environment for local storage in a dedicated URL repository.

 ## 13 Set up chat / email server

-Setting up a chat server or spot-on kernel means setting up a so-called "listener", according to the technical term.
+Setting up a chat server or spot-on kernel means setting up a so-called "listener", according to this technical term.

-If the user is in the minimal view of the user interface, a chat & email server or listener is set up as quickly as the tab above establishes an IP connection to a server or neighbor.
+If the user is in the minimal view of the user interface, a chat & email server or listener is set up as quickly as the tab further above shown establishes an IP connection to a server or neighbor.

 The user does not need advanced server administration skills to run a GoldBug node on their web server, set up a chat server, or even set up an e-mail inbox for themselves and their friends.

-In GoldBug only a so-called listener at a defined port must be confirmed.
+In GoldBug only a so-called listener at a defined port must be defined.
 And that's possible with just a few clicks.
-Probably the simplest chat server administration compared to other server setups ever.
+Probably the simplest chat server administration ever compared to other server setups.

 ### 13.1 Set up the chat / email server via a listener

 As a reminder, on the Connect tab, the user connects their GoldBug to another node or neighbor, and with the Chat Server tab, the user creates a server or listener so that others can connect to it.
-No matter which method, messages can always be sent if the second or third LED in the status line is lit and a neighbor is connected.
-Either to the user as a server / listener or the user as a client to the neighbor who offers a listener.
+No matter which method, messages can always be sent if the second or third LED in the status line is green and a neighbor is connected: Either to the other user as a server/listener or the user as a client to the neighbor who offers a listener.

 Figure: Creating a Chat Server (Minimal View)

 ![Abbildung: Chat-Server einrichten](/images/chat_server_create.gif)

 The right (third) LED in the status bar thus indicates that the user has set up his own chat server on his computer.

 To do this, the user must enter the local IP address of his machine in the "Chat Server" tab.
 This is not the (external) IP address of the router, but the local network IP address of the device where GoldBug is installed.
-Again, you get over the pulldown menu a selection, the IP is displayed directly and you can then select the local IP.
-The port is then automatically 4710 defined again.
+Again, you get over the pull-down menu a selection, the IP is displayed directly and you can then select the local IP.
+The port 4710 is then automatically defined again.

-Then press the button "Set" and the entry of the listener was successful when the third LED is lit.
+Then press the button "Set" and the entry of the listener was successful when the third LED of the status bar is green.

 #### 13.1.1.
 Server broadcast

-If the user has a client connected to his listener, or the user in the "connect-neighbor" tab is connected to another chat server or friend on his own, then the user can also right-click the command in the table " Publish information ".
+If the user has a client connected to his listener, or the user in the "connect-neighbor" tab is connected to another chat server or friend on his own, then the user can also right-click the command in the table "Publish information".
 Thus, his chat server is communicated over the existing connections to his friends and neighbors as well as their friends.
 "Publish server" means "Broadcast IP + Port" of the own chat server to its (connected) friends and neighbors.
-Then the friends can also automatically connect to his chat server.
+Then the friends can also automatically connect to this chat server.
 In this case, the user no longer has to communicate an IP address or let his friends enter their own IP address manually.
-Everything goes automatically and the user's server is available as a peer to his friends and their friends.
+Everything runs automatically and the user's server is available as a peer to his friends and their friends.
 It's that easy to create a chat server and communicate to others on the network.

 Figure: Setting up a chat server

 ![Abbildung: Einrichtung eines Chat-Servers](/images/chat_server.png)

 The listener or chat server is set up by default for the TCP protocol, but GoldBug is also equipped to set up a listener via the UDP or, thirdly, the SCTP protocol.
 Both of these latter protocols are ideal for VOIP or streams.
-Fourth, a chat server / listener via Bluetooth is possible, see the section below.
+Fourth, a chat server/listener via Bluetooth is possible, see the section below.

 Therefore, the connection options can also be used to define whether the user's client should connect to the neighbor or another server via TCP, UDP, SCTP or Bluetooth.

 The neighbor or listener of the server can do without SSL connections, then the transmission is regulated not over HTTPS, but only over HTTP.
-This means that an encrypted layer is not required, the encrypted echo capsule is not sent through the HTTPS tunnel but via HTTP - and still remains encrypted because the echo capsule itself is already encrypted.
+This means that an encrypted layer is not required, the encrypted echo capsule is not sent through the HTTPS tunnel, but via HTTP - and still remains encrypted because the echo capsule itself is already encrypted.

-#### 13.1.2. security options
+#### 13.1.2.
+Security options

 If the user looks at the tab in the maximum view of the user interface, there are further setting options: